-&lt;sup>68 As there is no evidence to suggest that decreased IQ alters the components of household production (although it certainly may), the estimate including household production loss is not considered to be as appropriate as the labour market earnings reduction.
+83 As there is no evidence to suggest that decreased IQ alters the components of household production (although it certainly may), the estimate including household production loss is not considered to be as appropriate as the labour market earnings reduction.
 Nevertheless the central estimate includes part of the estimated range that includes the household production component.

-&lt;sup>69 It should be noted that WTP estimates for lead reduction suggest a somewhat lower, albeit uncertain estimate of impact.
+84 It should be noted that WTP estimates for lead reduction suggest a somewhat lower, albeit uncertain estimate of impact.
 Agee and Crocker (1996) examine parental decisions in purchasing chelation therapy for their children.
 Chelation therapy reduces the lead in children's bodies.
 Lutter (2000) links this estimate of the willingness to pay for lead reduction in children to an estimate of the relationship between lead and IQ scores.
-He finds that parental choices on chelation therapy suggest a willingness to pay between €1,250 and €2,150 per IQ point (€2010).
+He finds that parental choices on chelation therapy suggest a willingness to pay between €1,250 and €2150 per IQ point (€2010).

-from the findings of Lanphear et al $(2005)^{70}$ .
+from the findings of Lanphear et al $(2005)^{85}$.
 The estimated relationship is given in terms of an inverse log-linear model, which was chosen by the authors as the preferred model for analyzing the quantitative relationship between IQ score and concurrent blood lead level.
-This was of the form: $IQ = \alpha - 2.7 \log$ (concurrent B-Pb) + $\gamma$ confounders,
+This was of the form: IQ = α - 2.7 log (concurrent B-Pb) + γ confounders,

-Based on this relationship, average IQ loss per $1{\mu g/L}$ is estimated at 0.0513 IQ points for blood lead exposures below $100~\mu g/L^{71}$ (assuming an even distribution of IQ loss in the range below $100~\mu g/L)^{72}$ .
+Based on this relationship, average IQ loss per $1{\mu g/L}$ is estimated at 0.0513 IQ points for blood lead exposures below 100 $\mu g/L^{86}$ (assuming an even distribution of IQ loss in the range below 100 $\mu g/L^{87}$.
 This also follows the approach of Gould (2009).
-This converts to an expected loss of 1 IQ point per $19.48~\mu g/L$ blood lead level.
+This converts to an expected loss of 1 IQ point per 19.48 $\mu g/L$ blood lead level.

 Turning now to the relationship between blood lead level and lead intake exposure, EFSA (2010) used the Integrated Exposure Uptake Biokinetic (IEUBK) model for lead in children to convert blood lead levels into intake exposure values.
-The IEUBK model is the most widely validated exposure assessment model, which uses a multi-compartmental model linking to an exposure and probabilistic model of blood lead distributions in populations of children 0-7 years.
+The IEUBK model is the most widely validated exposure assessment model, which uses a multi-compartmental model linking to an exposure and probabilistic model of blood lead distributions in populations of children 0-7 years88.

 Using the IEUBK model, the amount of incremental lead intake required to increase the estimated blood lead concentration by a given amount increases as the baseline blood lead concentration increases.
 This is because lead absorption is nonlinear with increased intake (ie, the degree of absorption decreases as the amount of lead intake increases).
-In order to estimate the incremental lead intake that would result in an expected increase in blood lead level of 19.48 $\mu g/L$ , it is first necessary to consider the baseline of lead exposures from other sources.
+In order to estimate the incremental lead intake that would result in an expected increase in blood lead level of 19.48 μ g/L, it is first necessary to consider the baseline of lead exposures from other sources.

 As discussed in section B.4.11.2 of this document and section 7.5 of EFSA (2010), the principal source of daily intake of lead by children under the age of 36 months is from dietary sources.
-The average daily intake from dietary sources is estimated at 3.1 $\mu$ g/kg bw/day (for an average child consumer - upper values), out of a total daily intake of lead from dietary and non-dietary sources of 3.955 $\mu$ g/kg bw/day.
+The average daily intake from dietary sources is estimated at 3.1 μ g/kg bw/day (for an average child consumer - upper values), out of a total daily intake of lead from dietary and non-dietary sources of 3.955 μ g/kg bw/day.

-Using the IEUBK model (win version 1.1 build 11), the incremental lead intake from mouthing jewellery that would be required to increase the blood lead concentration by $19.48 \mu g/L$ of a child of
+Using the IEUBK model (win version 1.1 build 11), the incremental lead intake from mouthing jewellery that would be required to increase the blood lead concentration by 19.48 μ g/L of a child of